Creature Cups® FAQs

 What Color Are The Cups?

-Each design comes in a color specific to its theme.
-The Creatures of the SEA have the Wedgewood Blue exterior.
-Creatures of the LAND have the Cobalt Blue exterior.
-The Creepy Cups have the Black exterior.
-The Limited Editions will vary in an array of colors.
+Each design comes in a specific color that we believe fits the creature within!
 Sorry, we don't customize colors or designs in our shop.
 Visit our Wholesale Inquiries page for stores or organizations looking for customization.

 Is My Information Safe?